cyrilletuzi/eslint-plugin-angular-modern/docs/signals/NO_DIRECTIVE_ACCESSOR.md

 In components and directives, a public or protected getter or setter can be bound to the UI.
 And in a zoneless application, a recomputation of it will not update the UI anymore.
 So:
 - if it is indeed used in the UI, use `computed()` instead
-- if it is only a property for the class itself, mark it as private (note: if you need to use it in tests, TypeScript allows `componentInstance['privateProperty']`)
+- if it is only a property for the class itself, mark it as private (note: to use it in tests, TypeScript allows `componentInstance['privateProperty']`)

 ## Documentation